-Ultimately the center model outlined in the program plan is straightforward and the key considerations will arise with implementation.
-Implementation will require: identifying local demand for specific programs, identifying a lead provider, and identifying the responsible entities for each of the major functions and their accompanying costs.
+Ultimately the center model outlined in the program plan is straightforward and the key considerations will arise once implemented.
+Implementation will require the identification of local demand for specific programs, a lead provider, and the responsible entities for each of the major functions and their accompanying costs - outlined in Table 28.